danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 }
 ```

-The editor uses a ``RichTextCoordinator`` to sync changes between the context, the editor and the underlying, platform-specific view.
+The editor takes a `text` binding and  a``RichTextContext``, and uses a ``RichTextCoordinator`` to sync changes between the context, the editor and the underlying, platform-specific view.

 You can now use the context to change the text binding and its font, font size, colors, alignment etc. You can also use the context to observe how these properties change, for instance when you move the text input cursor.